Police: Man shot in carjacking

 Although neither shooting this month at a Rail Runner station occurred on a train, and neither appeared to be connected to the train, Meyers said the incidents were concerning and do "not bode well" for the transit district as it tries to rebuild public interest in riding the train so quickly after it relaunched its services.

-The train was shut down to passengers for nearly a year during the COVID-19 pandemic.
+The train was shut down to passengers for nearly a year during the coronavirus pandemic.
 It began offering passenger service again March 8.

 "We want to make sure people feel safe when they're taking our trains," Meyers said.